Because the #1 set should be worth looking at...

 Putting this coin in my set put it in the #1 spot in the category.
 And so, it was a #1 ranked set for me - with none of my own photos, just NGC photos, no set banner image, no set description and no coin descriptions.

-This happened in large part because I hadn't been focusing on this - I'd been focusing on buying and working on coins for another set that I'm also researching a the moment and I'm going to build it out as a phase 3 to what I've done with Zimbabwe and Venezuela.
+This happened in large part because I hadn't been focusing on this - I'd been focusing on buying and working on coins for another set that I'm also researching at the moment and I'm going to build it out as a phase 3 to what I've done with Zimbabwe and Venezuela.
 But then this new set snuck up on me, going from 20% complete and rank 5 to 80% complete and rank 1, driven completely by my wife, who knew I liked them and had heard me talking about them.

-But once it was #1 I really felt a need to table some of the other stuff for a while, get pictures of these, and build out a presentation for the set.
-Because - I really think if you made a #1 ranked set, you should make it worth looking at and fun to look at if you're at all able too - no shade intended at those that can't get a good photo of a coin, perhaps just because they don't have the equipment.
+But once it was #1, I really felt a need to table some of the other stuff for a while, get pictures of these, and build out a presentation for the set.
+Because - I really think, if you made a #1 ranked set, you should make it worth looking at and fun to look at if you're at all able too - no shade intended at those that can't get a good photo of a coin, perhaps just because they don't have the equipment.
 But it is just so much nicer to click on a #1 ranked, 100% complete set and see gorgeous, lustrous, detailed, close-up photos.
 And I love that NGC made it easy to pop-in their verification photos... but that's photos are just not as good as what many of us can produce and they often do not do a good job of showing off the coin.
 Those photos are produced in a quick, generic, assembly line kind of way and you're not going to get the best images of a particular coin unless you're taking your time with each coin - something NGC just can't afford to do unless you're paying them an extra fee for their high-end photos.

 And so, that's what I've done and built and at this point the set presentation is more or less finished and built.
 I have at least 1 more coin description to get to, as I'm about to get to.